 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."

-There is no coinsurance, copayment, or deductible for Medicare-covered services in an ambulatory surgical center.
+You pay a \$250 copayment per visit for Medicare-covered services in an ambulatory surgical center.

-You pay a \$200 copay per visit for Medicare-covered services in an outpatient surgery department.
+You pay a \$300 copayment per visit for Medicare-covered services in an outpatient surgery department.